Urbex FAQs

 By driving / cycling / walking around

-Scrolling Google or Bing maps on satellite is a terrific way to find locations.
-Bing also has a handy feature called “Birds eye view” which is a closer shot of an area taken by a low altitude plane.
-This feature is more common for large cities than rural locations though, so this feature is not always an option.
+Scrolling Google Maps or Bing Maps on satellite view is a terrific way to find locations.
+Bing also has a handy feature called Bird’s Eye View, which is a closer shot of an area taken by a low-altitude plane.
+This feature is more common in large cities, though, so it’s not always available in rural areas.

-When scouting for industrial urbex locations, a great tip is to follow the railway tracks or rivers as that is where commerce took place historically.
-Satellite view allows you to cover vast areas in a small period.
+When scouting for industrial urbex locations, a great tip is to follow railway tracks or rivers, as that’s where commerce historically took place.
+Satellite view allows you to cover vast areas in a short time.

-When scrolling Google or Bing maps keep your eyes peeled of the following:
+When scrolling Google Maps or Bing Maps, keep your eyes peeled for the following:

 – Holes in roofs